CUTE

 Damian Stefaniuk, Ph.D., Massachusetts Institute of Technology, USA

-Damian Stefaniuk is a Research Scientist at the Civil and Environmental Engineering Department at the Massachusetts Institute of Technology.
-He is structural and materials engineering scientist specializing in the development of sustainable construction materials and structures.
+Damian Stefaniuk serves as a Research Scientist within the Massachusetts Institute of Technology (MIT) Department of Civil and Environmental Engineering, the MIT Concrete Sustainability Hub (CSHub), and the MIT Electron-conductive Cement-based Materials Hub (EC3 Hub).
 In his research he focuses on science-enabled engineering of sustainable cement-based materials, with applications ranging from designing corrosion-resistant prestressed bridge structures to exploring chemically induced pre-cure carbonation for carbon storage and developing electron-conductive concrete for renewable energy storage.
 The overall goal of his research is to make civil engineering infrastructure part of the solution of the urgently needed energy transition while mitigating greenhouse gas emissions associated with cement production.

 Aleksandra Królicka, PhD, Wrocław University of Science and Technology, Poland